zoidsleel/openlawnz-orchestration/README.md

 2. Excecute the command chmod to make the docker.sh executable

-3. Excute the docker.sh file to run the scripts
+3. Execute the docker.sh file to run the scripts